Moringa oleifera: Roots

+The flowers are a springtime delicacy in Bengali cuisine.
+Moringa flowers are typically cooked into chorchori and fritters.

 Leaves

 Edible raw or cooked (depending on hardiness), the leaves can be used in many ways.
 They are perhaps most commonly added to clear broth-based soups, such as the Filipino dishes tinola and utan.
 Tender moringa leaves, finely chopped, are used as garnish for vegetable dishes and salads, such as the Kerala dish thoran.
-It is also used in place of or along with coriander.
+It is also used in place of or along with coriander leaves (cilantro).
 The leaves are also cooked and used in ways similar to spinach, and are commonly dried and crushed into a powder for soups and sauces.

 For long-term use and storage, moringa leaves may be dried and powdered to preserve their nutrients.
 Sun, shade, freeze and oven drying at 50–60 °C are all acceptable methods, albeit variable in their retention efficacy of specific micro- and macronutrients.
-The powder is commonly added to soups, sauces and smoothies.
-Owing to its high nutritional density, moringa leaf powder is valued as a dietary supplement and may be used to enrich food products ranging from dairy, such as yogurt and cheese, to baked goods, such as bread and pastries, with acceptable sensory evaluation.
+The powder is commonly added to soups, sauces, and smoothies.
+Owing to its high nutritional density, moringa leaf powder is valued as a dietary supplement and may be used to enrich food products ranging from dairy, such as yogurt and cheese, to baked goods, such as bread and pastries, with acceptable palatability.

 Traditional medicine and research

-The bark, sap, roots, leaves, seeds and flowers are used in traditional medicine.
+The bark, sap, roots, leaves, seeds, and flowers are used in traditional medicine.

 Research has examined how it might affect blood lipid profiles and insulin secretion.
 Extracts from leaves contain various polyphenols, which are under basic research to determine their potential effects in humans.
-Despite considerable preliminary research to determine if moringa components have bioactive properties, there is no high-quality evidence to indicate that it has any effect on health or diseases.
+Despite considerable preliminary research to determine if moringa components have bioactive properties, no high-quality evidence has been found to indicate that it has any effect on health or diseases.

+Honey production

+According to the Department of Agriculture and Fisheries (Queensland), the moringa tree is useful for honey production because it blooms for a long period of the year.